wp-plugins/ical-for-events-calendar/readme.txt

 Creates an iCal feed for [Events Calendar](http://www.lukehowell.com/events-calendar).

-Based on [Gary King's iCal Posts](http://www.kinggary.com/archives/build-an-ical-feed-from-your-wordpress-posts-plugin) and modifications by [Electronest](http://electronest.com).
+Based on [Gary King’s iCal Posts](http://www.kinggary.com/archives/build-an-ical-feed-from-your-wordpress-posts-plugin) and modifications by [Jerome](http://capacity.electronest.com/ical-for-ec-event-calendar).

 Feed will be at http://your-web-address/?ical